Bio-Dome: Box office

 Bio-Dome grossed $13.4 million in North America, against an estimated production budget of $8.5 million.
 MGM spent $10 million on marketing.

 Accolades

 At the 1996 Golden Raspberry Awards, Shore co-won a Razzie Award for Worst Actor for his work in the film, tied with Tom Arnold for that actor's performances in Big Bully, Carpool, and The Stupids.
 At the 1996 Stinkers Bad Movie Awards, the movie won two of the movies' three nominations: Worst On-Screen Hairstyle for Stephen Baldwin and Most Painfully Unfunny Comedy.
 Shore was also nominated for Worst Actor, but lost to Tom Arnold for his acting in those same three movies.

+In media

+The film is mentioned in the 1999 "Weird Al" Yankovic song "Albuquerque", where it is the in-flight movie on the narrator's airplane.

 Potential sequel

 On December 18, 2013, Stephen Baldwin said in an interview with Mancow Muller that he was in talks with Pauly Shore about making a sequel to the film revolving around the children of their characters Bud and Doyle.
 Baldwin further stated that he gets recognized more for his role in Bio-Dome than any other film.
 In a 2017 interview, he reiterated his desire to make a sequel, saying that Shore was interested and he has funding, but is seeking studio approval.